TIC-TAC: A Framework for Improved Covariance Estimation in Deep Heteroscedastic Regression

-This drawback is significant since in the absence of supervision, $g_{\Theta}(\vx)$ can take on any value which minimizes the objective as shown in \cite{seitzer2022on}, and does not necessarily represent the randomness of the prediction.
-Therefore, we derive a closed form expression for the covariance $\Cov(\hat{\vy})$ and show that incorporating the gradient and curvature better explains the randomness in $\hat{\vy}$.
+This drawback is significant since, in the absence of supervision, $g_{\Theta}(\vx)$ can take on any value that minimizes the objective and does not necessarily represent the randomness of the prediction.
+Therefore, we propose a novel closed-form approximation for the predicted covariance and show that incorporating the gradient and curvature of the prediction better explains its randomness.